waku-org/specs/standards/application/reliable-channel-api.md

 - Encoding failed
 - Empty payload
 - Message size too large
-- RLN proof generation failed
+- WAKU2-RLN-RELAY proof generation failed

 When an irrecoverable error occurs, the retry mechanism SHOULD NOT attempt to resend the message.